numericfor/numfor/README.md

-# Numeric Modern Fortran #
+# Numeric Modern Fortran

 The goal of this project is to create a Fortran library similar to [Numpy](https://www.numpy.org)/[Scipy](https://www.scipy.org) for scientific computing.

 This library consists (will consist) of several modules to ease the scientific work.
 It aims to provide user-friendly utilities and relatively-efficient routines for scientific computing, numerical and related work.

+## Documentation

+Further documentation may be found exploring the different Modules and in @subpage docnumfor

 It provides:
-  + A @subpage docutils with basic, non-specific, functionality used in many (most?) scientific programming.
+  + A @subpage docutils utils with basic, non-specific, functionality used in many (most?) scientific programming.
   + A @subpage docarrays with basic functionality to work with arrays, including generation of grids, search of elements and sorting.
   + A @subpage docinterpolate with routines to perform interpolation, fitting of data, and some work on polynomials.
+  + A @subpage docintegrate with routines to perform integration of real and complex functions, and of sampled data.

+You can also visit the [documentation for the code](namespaces.html)

 ## Installation ##